The US, Iran seem to signal a desire to avoid further conflicts - The Media Times

-WASHINGTON / BAGHDAD / DUBAI – President Donald Trump picked angry rhetoric Wednesday and suggested Iran was “standing by” after firing rockets at US forces in Iraq overnight as both sides looked to calm a crisis over the killing. of the US of a general Iranian
+WASHINGTON / BAGHDAD / DUBAI – President Donald Trump picked angry rhetoric Wednesday and suggested that Iran was “standing by” after firing missiles at US forces in Iraq as both sides looked to calm a US-led crisis of killing. of an Iranian general.

-Trump said the United States should not attack Iran on military bases that housed US troops in Iraq, itself an act of retaliation for the January 3 US strike that killed Iranian commander Qassem Soleimani.
+Trump said the United States should not necessarily be attacked after Iran’s attack on military bases housing American troops in Iraq, itself an act of retaliation for the January 3 US strike that killed Iranian commander Qassem Soleimani.

 Trump said no American was hurt in the overnight attacks.
 The Pentagon said Iran had launched 16 short-range ballistic missiles, at least 11 of which struck Iraq’s al-Assad air base and one that struck an object in Erbil but caused no major damage.